The preclinical years of medical school are important for students considering a career in Otolaryngology.

-With so many highly qualified applicants to choose among, otolaryngology residency programs also look for involvement in extracurricular activities, community service, and research.
-According to the 2016 NRMP Program Director Survey:
+Otolaryngology residency programs value involvement in extracurricular activities, community service, leadership, and research.
+According to the 2018 NRMP Program Director Survey:

-3 Travel grants to defray the cost of attending a conference where research will be presented is offered by several organizations, including the Association for Research in Otolaryngology.
+Travel grants to defray the cost of attending a conference where research will be presented are offered by several organizations, including the Association for Research in Otolaryngology.